glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 ## New Registration Flow

 The above questions pointed at an initial design flaw of the repository.
 The policy to assign an Accession Number was the following: "If the structure could be converted into WURCS, then it was assigned an Accession Number".
-The problem with this policy is that it is ambiguous in important audit information such as conversion methods and specification versions.
-Also, since the registration system solely was an API server, the multiple steps required were executed once the submit button was pressed.
-Error management handling was not very user-friendly, as it was not recorded or logged, which made it difficult to support.
+The problem with this policy is that it assumes all structures input can be converted into WURCS.
+If it could not, then an error was returned.
+Also, since the registration system solely was an API server, the many steps required (detection/conversion/validation) were executed once the submit button was pressed.
+Error management handling was not very user-friendly.
+These errors were not recorded or logged, which made it difficult to support.
 This showed how the system was not future-proof, and so a major architecture shift was required.

 ![new flow](https://files.slack.com/files-pri/THGCYABL0-FM9LK8DGD/newglytoucan2019.png)

 This release introduces a new registration flow.
 The new policy is the following: "Any structure sequence format can be input".
 Once "pre-registered", the submission will be given a reference tag.
 This tag can be used to lookup the structure at a later time.
 In case this tag is lost, all previously submitted structures are displayed in the new personalized [Entries](https://glytoucan.org/Users/structure) page.

-Multiple server-side, backend batch processes are executed to work on the submitted structure.
-They include unit-based, simple logic such as detecting the format, converting it to WURCS(if necessary), validating it, assigning an Accession Number, or generating the image etc.
+They steps described above are now split up into multiple server-side, backend batch processes.
+These are used to work on the submitted structure, such as detecting the nomenclature/format, converting it to WURCS(if necessary), validating it, assigning an Accession Number, or generating the image etc.

 The status of these batch processes will be visible through the Entries page as well as the detailed entry page of each structure submitted.
-An "Accession Number registration batch" will assign the structure once it has been validated, converted, etc.
+As a general policy all batch process information will be transparent to the user.
+We will be constantly updating the UI to show as much information as possible returned by these batch processes.

 This will cause some delay between initial registration and Accession Number assignment.
 However it will help clarify what exactly are the issues with the structure, if there are any, for very specific steps in the flow.
 By removing all complex logic libraries from the website/API, more stability is guaranteed as there are less points of failure.